lsprangers/implementations-and-systems-design/design_systems/_typical_distributed_kv_store/ISOLATION_LEVELS.md

 ### Isolation Level Spectrum
 There's a spectrum below, from strictest to least strict, in performant availability (fast response) vs consistency (write and updates are shown in reads):
 - **Linearizable** means the transactions that occur appear ***linear***, meaning sequential, meaning things acts like the "old days".
 But this means we need consensus and consistency, maybe using something like [RAFT](https://github.com/lsprangers/raft-course/blob/main/README.md) which slows things down (less availability) but guarantees consistency
     - *Causal Consistency* is around consensus and consistency where the nodes affected by writes will see all nodes that need to see them (typically happens with quorum based systems)
-    - **Serializable** is in the same vein as linearizable, where the transactions on a database act as a sequential update.
-These transactions can truly happen in parallel, but they will appear to the user as sequential updates. ***It does not guarantee the order of the transactions***
+- **Serializable** is in the same vein as linearizable, where the transactions on a database appear to occur as sequential updates.
+Allows for execution to happen concurrently, but the outcome appears to be sequential. ***However, it does not guarantee the order of the transactions***
     - *Snapshot Isolation* is a form/implementation of serializability, and updates things serially on snapshots of data.
 It allows for more concurrency but also leads to some weird anomalies
 - **Repeatable Read** shows that transactions can read the same data multiple times and get the same result of data, but phantom reads may still occur
 - **Read Committed** revolves around transactions and all reads are on transactions that have been committed, but there are things like non-repeatable and phantom reads that still occur
     - If a tranasction commits itself during a longer lived read transaction, it will be a non-repeatable read
 - **Read Uncommitted** lets transactions read uncommitted data, allowing dirty reads.

 ### Summary of Isolation Levels
 - **Read Uncommitted**: Allows dirty reads.